vivrass/country-select/README.md

 ## Latest Changes

-As of version 1.0.5 a runtime error will be raised if any of the user-supplied priority countries do not correlate with those in the main country list.

-**Note:** this may cause existing applications using country-select to fail, but such failures will highlight incorrect usage, enabling the implementation to be corrected so that correct and accurate data may be gathered.

-Thanks to Steve Purcell (http://github.com/purcell) for this addition.
+**1.1.0**

+- Updated the country list to change the name of *Libyan Arab Jamahiriya* to *Libya* according to the [latest ISO 3166 newsletter](http://www.iso.org/iso/nl_vi-11_name_change_for_libya.pdf)
+- A country in the priority list will be selected there and not in the main list (thanks to [yyyc514](https://github.com/jamesds/country-select/pull/3))
+- Removed relics from the pre-gem days

 ## Installation